BrAtUkA/PySockets-p2p/README.md

 ```

-Running this command will download and run [Ngrok](https://ngrok.com/), Once The Ngrok tunnel is online the Host will send its _ngrok-address and port_ along with the user-name to the **Server** this data will be stored in a Dictionary in the Server.
+Running this command will **download and run** [Ngrok](https://ngrok.com/), Once The Ngrok tunnel is online the Host script will send the _ngrok-address and port_ along with the username to the **Server** this data will be stored in a Dictionary in the Server.

 ## Fetching Online Hosts:
 Clients can fetch addresses from the server by using this command: